sdcnku/micropython/docs/library/machine.UART.rst

    Send a break condition on the bus.
 This drives the bus low for a duration longer than required for a normal transmission of a character.

+.. method:: UART.flush()

+   Waits until all data has been sent.
+In case of a timeout, an exception is raised.
+The timeout duration depends on the tx buffer size and the baud rate.
+Unless flow control is enabled, a timeout should not occur.

+.. method:: UART.txdone()

+   Tells whether all data has been sent or no data transfer is happening.
+In this case, it returns ``True``.
+If a data transmission is ongoing it returns ``False``.